 Later several lines descended in Scotland but the name continued to flourish to the south in Essex where Geoffrey Durward was recorded in the Hundredorum Rolls of 1273.
 The same rols listed Richard Doreward in Essex.

 Early History of the Durward family

-Another 187 words (13 lines of text) covering the years 1465 and 1745 are included under the topic Early Durward History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Durward research.
+Another 94 words (7 lines of text) covering the years 1465 and 1745 are included under the topic Early Durward History in all our PDF Extended History products and printed products wherever possible.